0xPolygonHermez/zkevm-node/docs/production-setup.md

-> WARNING: This documentation is outdated, it will be updated soon

-# Production Setup
+# Production Setup for an RPC node:

 This document will guide you through all the steps needed to setup your own `zkEVM-Node` for production.